vhidrogo/leetlogger/SYSTEM_OVERVIEW.md

 ---

+## Problem Classification Framework

+To build long-term mastery, problems are classified using two layers of topic metadata:

+### 1. **Dominant Topic**
+The core algorithmic pattern required for the optimal solution.
+Examples: `Two-pointer`, `Sliding Window`, `Binary Search`, `Greedy`, `Dynamic Programming`.

+Some problems do not fall under a well-known dominant pattern but still reinforce key transferable mechanics (e.g. scanning from both directions, prefix prep).
+These are grouped under a catch-all dominant topic category:
+**`Foundational Concepts`** — used intentionally to avoid polluting the core list of high-frequency patterns while still retaining value.

+This makes the Dominant Topic field both **exclusive** (one per problem) and **curated** for transferability and optimization habit-building.

+### 2. **Subdominant Topics**
+Secondary techniques that support the main solution or provide additional nuance.
+Examples: `HashMap`, `Prefix Sum`, `Monotonic Stack`, `Two-pass Linear Scan`, `Sorting`, `Bit Manipulation`.

+This field allows distinguishing between problems that fall under the same high-level idea but differ in supporting tactics, while also capturing the essence of *foundational techniques* when they appear in support of more common strategies.

+---

+### Summary:
+- Every problem has **exactly one Dominant Topic**, including possibly `Foundational Concepts`.
+- Subdominant Topics provide additional clarity and are useful for grouping auxiliary patterns like `Two-pass Scan` or `Preprocessing`.
+- This classification structure **distinguishes foundational tools from dominant strategies** while preserving the transferability and clarity of the problem list.

+---

 ## Design Considerations

+- **Scalable Structure**: Built for long-term growth and easy extension of new problem-solving paradigms and metadata fields.
 - **Separation of Concerns**: Distinct separation between problem metadata and attempt logs for clarity and maintainability.
 - **Data Integrity**: Automated logging reduces manual errors and ensures consistent data capture.
 - **Extensibility**: Modular design allows for future enhancements such as performance analytics dashboards or integration with external APIs.